Together TV: 2024

-At the end of December 2023, Together TV returned to broadcasting as a standard definition channel on Freeview 83 without the need of an internet-enabled television.
+Together TV's Freeview broadcast hours remained limited to 6pm–midnight daily (a reduction dating from March 2024), after unsuccessful bids for full-time multiplex slots.
+To offset this, the channel invested in a new IP-based simulcast, which grew substantially over the year and became the main way many viewers watched outside broadcast hours.
+The channel's streaming apps were retired in favour of a browser-based livestream.

 On 24 January 2024, this channel was joined by a HD version broadcasting as a streaming service on channel 285 under the name Together TV IP.
 As channel 285 had been the channel where Together TV+1 was found at the end of 2023, the timeshift channel moved to channel 92, with the Freeview hours set to 5:00AM to 8:00AM, which was the broadcast hours used by the main channel before Christmas.
 Later on 20 March 2024, the regular broadcast hours on Freeview were changed to broadcast from 6:00PM until 12:00AM and started timesharing it’s Freeview slot with Shop on TV on channel 89, which runs from 12:00AM until 6:00PM.
 The timeshift channel Together TV+1 continues to broadcast 5:00AM until 8:00AM and outside of these three hours, the channel streams on channel 90 for those with a TV connected to the internet.

+New content included the documentary strand Diverse Film Fund, factual/lifestyle series such as Garden Rescue (series 7–8), Farmers' Country Showdown, and My Floating Home, alongside partnerships with the BBC, Channel 4, and BSL broadcaster Lumo TV (formerly the British Sign Language Broadcasting Trust).

+The Diverse Film Fund "Life Beyond Labels" slate included three short documentaries by deaf, disabled and neurodivergent filmmakers — ALT Jay, Becoming Jazzy Whipps, and Real Thick Glasses — were made with funding partners including Whisper Films and Lumo TV.
+Ahead of the launch, Together TV worked with disability charity Triple C DANC.
+The films screened at the BFI London Film Festival and were broadcast on Channel 4's The Last Leg and during the Paralympics.
+ALT Jay was selected as one of 29 finalists (from 11,500 entries) for the Sony Future Filmmaker Awards, with director Stefan Pollak attending a workshop at Sony Pictures Studios in Los Angeles.